polterguy/polterguy.github.io/documentation/magic.lambda/index.md

 ```

 As you study Hyperlambda it might be beneficial to use the _"Eval"_ component that you can find in its
-frontend Angular dashboard website.
+frontend dashboard.
 This component allows you to play with Hyperlambda in _"immediate mode"_,
 allowing you to experiment with it, execute it immediately from your browser, using a rich code editor,
 providing syntax highlighting, autocomplete on slots, and allows you to save your snippets for later on your
 server.
 Below is a screenshot of the _"Eval"_ component to give you an idea of what you might expect.